 Ok, you got me.
 Officially unicorns are a myth (narwhals notwithstanding).
 Your daughter might disagree – if they never existed then how do we know so much about them?
 We know what they look like, their magic powers, and even what they eat!
 Here’s (link) a hilarious discussion about oats, grass and rainbow cake (as unicorns are known poo rainbows, obviously).

 From Harry Potter to CBeebies, unicorns drop rainbow coloured turds all over art and literature and are even one of the symbols of Scotland.
-Now you tell me, if they weren’t real would that even be possible?
-All the evidence points to a land once full of unicorns.
+Now you tell me if they weren’t real would that even be possible?
+All the evidence points to land once full of unicorns.

 “Unicorns don’t care if you believe in them